Which Of The Following Are Dependent Events

 Several clues can help you identify dependent events in a problem:

 • Sampling without replacement: Any scenario involving selecting items from a finite pool without returning them to the pool before the next selection will likely involve dependent events.
-Think of drawing marbles from a bag, picking names from a hat, or selecting cards from a deck The details matter here..
+Think of drawing marbles from a bag, picking names from a hat, or selecting cards from a deck It's one of those things that adds up..

 • Changing conditions: If the conditions of the problem change after an event occurs, it usually signifies dependency.
-As an example, if a machine has a certain failure rate, and after a failure, it undergoes maintenance that alters its failure rate, the events (failure, maintenance) are dependent But it adds up..
+To give you an idea, if a machine has a certain failure rate, and after a failure, it undergoes maintenance that alters its failure rate, the events (failure, maintenance) are dependent.

 Calculating Probabilities of Dependent Events